 Generative AI workloads like fine-tuning foundation models, deploying large open-source models, and serving LLMs require powerful GPUs.
 But picking the GPU that matches your workload is difficult with the numerous options available.
 It’s hard to make an apples-to-apples comparison between cards with different architectures, core types, and memory capacity.

 This post outlines the key specs to understand when comparing GPUs as well as factors to consider like price, availability, and opportunities for horizontal scaling.
-Then, we apply these ideas to choose between two common datacenter GPUs—the NVIDIA T4 and A10—for realistic generative AI workloads.
+Then, we apply these ideas to choose between two popular GPUs—the NVIDIA T4 and A10—for realistic generative AI workloads.

 Comparing GPUs in abstract is difficult, especially across generations.
 But there are two specs you should know about: cores and VRAM.

 Compute cores are where the magic math happens that makes GPUs work.
 But not all cores are the same.
 Certain cores are optimized for certain tasks.

 Here are a few types of cores on modern NVIDIA graphics cards:

 CUDA cores: the most general-purpose cores for a wide variety of computing tasks.